pscally1005/pscally1005.github.io/_posts/recipes/healthier-dessert/DRAFT2024-10-31-pumpkin-cake.md

 - frosting
 - sugar free
 - gluten free
 Description: Happy Halloween!
 Here's an easy cake recipe that's delicious, sugar free, gluten free, and lower in fat than traditional.
 Healthy pumpkin cake that's full of cinnamon flavor, and topped with a homemade frosting.
-You can either use a can of pumpkin puree, or make your own (or use <a href="/recipes/sweet-potato-puree">sweet potato puree</a>).
+You can either use a can of pumpkin puree, or make your own <a href="/recipes/pumpkin-puree">Homemade Pumpkin Puree</a> (or use <a href="/recipes/sweet-potato-puree">Roasted Sweet Potato Puree</a>).
 For double pumpkin, use pumpkin seed butter in the cake and the frosting, but peanut butter, tahini, or almond butter will also work
 Instructions:
 - Preheat your oven to 350F, and line an 8" circle pan with parchment paper.
 Lightly spray the paper with oil<br><br>